-CORTONA DOC, region in Arezzo province in south-east Tuscany, Italy.
+Cortona DOC is found in Arezzo province in south-east Tuscany, Italy.
 The first vintage of the Cortona DOC was 2000.
-The production zone lies around the hilltop town of Cortona, whence the name, and lies east of (and touches) the Vino Nobile di Montepulciano zone in the Chiana Valley (Val di Chiana) in the province of Arezzo.
-Cortona, famed for the colour of its sandstone, lies on the north-eastern side of the valley, north-west of Lake Trasimeno.
+The production zone lies around the hilltop town of Cortona, whence the name, and lies east of (and touches) the Vino Nobile di Montepulciano DOCG zone in the Chiana Valley (Val di Chiana) in the province of Arezzo.
+Cortona, which is famed for the colour of its sandstone, lies on the north-eastern side of the valley, north-west of Lake Trasimeno.
 The town itself occupies a steep spur on the edge of the Val di Chiana and is still partly surrounded by a circle of Etruscan walls.
 The Museo del l’Accademia has finds from the remote past.
 The Madonna del Calcinaio, a Renaissance sanctuary, is nearby.
 Local festivals are dedicated to pigeons, Chianina beef, and ceps (edible boletus mushrooms).

 Vineyard area: 2000s There were around 200ha in production in the early 2000s, and the total is unlikely to exceed 900ha.

 Terroir: Cortona, is favorably influenced by nearby Lake Trasimeno, well ventilated by winds, and with rains which normally fall in the months of October-December and March-June.
 There are 130-170 days of sunshine per year (‘Cortona is very hot, lots of light and sun,’ one grower told me).
 Average spring temperatures are 11.5-12.5 degrees centigrade (53-55 degrees Fahrenheit), while summer temperatures average 23-24° centigrade (74-76° Fahrenheit).
 Soils are based on clay and sand.